SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

-Another purpose is the selection of an appropriate container registry implementation that meets all defined requirements to make architectural decision on what implementation is fully SCS-compliant and will be used by the SCS.
+Another purpose is the selection of an appropriate container registry implementation that meets all defined requirements to make architectural decision on what implementation will be used by the SCS.

 # Design considerations